talkjs/talkjs-examples/angular/angular-chat-app/README.md

-# TalkJS and Angular example
+# Build chat into an Angular app example

 This is an example project for TalkJS's tutorial on [how to build a chat into an Angular app with TalkJS](https://talkjs.com/resources/angular-chat-app/).